 Very good product.
 Was simple to set up and we don't get many false alarms, seems pretty accurate in picking up fits

 I contacted Frequency Precision for advice about the best epilepsy alarm for my son.
 They were very helpful and our order arrived the following day.
 What I like about this product is its simplicity - its possible to adjust the sensitivity so that we've had very few false alarms.
 Thank you!

 Ideal for use in family, care home and hospital environments.

-The bleeper pager can be carried by a carer around the house (even in a different room or in the garden) and will bleep, flash and vibrate when the convulsion sensor mat is activated.
+The linked bleeper pager can be carried by a carer and will bleep, flash and vibrate when the convulsion sensor mat is activated.

-- The bed pressure mat is placed underneath the bed mattress and connected to a small control box.
+The pressure mat is placed underneath the mattress and is connected to a battery powered control box: